 Published on October 1, 2013, updated October 16, 2014

-You might have been contacted by what seems to be Pinecone Research, to participate in a mystery shopping assignment or to take online surveys worth a lot of money.
-If this is the case, be careful - scammers posing as Pinecone Research have been running a serious scam for a few years now, claiming many victims who have lost a lot of money in the process.
+You may have been contacted by what seems to be Pinecone Research, to participate in a mystery shopping assignment or to take online surveys worth a lot of money.
+You may also have been mailed a fake check in what has been dubbed, Pinecone Research check fraud.
+If these apply to you, be careful - scammers posing as Pinecone Research have been running a serious scam where many victims have lost a lot of money to these theives.

 October, 2014 update - fake e-mails promising $300 per project study are being mass mailed to people across the USA.

 June, 2014 update - scammers targeting USA residents are sending out e-mails again asking that $1550 be wired to a Western Union account.